edwinleck/smart-sector-rotation/README.md

 ### **Performance Tradeoffs**

 - The strategy underperformed the benchmark in returns but achieved **lower volatility** (Sharpe Ratio closer to 1.0 is still strong).
-- The benchmark's higher Sharpe suggests better risk-adjusted returns, but your strategy's **macro integration** shows promise for regime shifts.
+- The benchmark's higher Sharpe suggests better risk-adjusted returns, but my strategy's **macro integration** shows promise for regime shifts.

 ### **Feature Importance**